Core-Collapse Supernovae and their Gravitational Wave Signals: The Status of Theory and Modeling: The Supernova Gravitational Wave Signal

 Murphy et al.\ \citep{murphy_09} identified the critical role of buoyancy forces in the convectively stable proto-neutron star surface in shaping the signal.
 Using a wavelet analysis of the signal, M\"uller et al.\ \citep{mueller_13} demonstrated the presence of a clearly identifiable narrow emission band rather than a completely stochastic signal.
 The well-defined frequency trajectory points to a specific proto-neutron star oscillation mode that is excited by the aspherical fluid motions next to the stable proto-neutron star surface region.
 Using a local approximation for the frequency of buoyancy-dominated modes ($g$-modes) leads to the frequency relation \citep{mueller_13}

 where $M$ and $R$ are the proto-neutron star mass and radius (measured at a density of $10^{11}\,\mathrm{g}\,\mathrm{cm}^{-3}$), $m_\mathrm{n}$ is the neutron mass and the mean energy $\langle E_{\bar{\nu}_\mathrm{e}}\rangle$ of electron antineutrinos serves as a proxy for the proto-neutron star surface temperature.
+In other words, the frequency is determined by the proto-neutron star surface gravity and surface temperature, and there is also a relativistic correction factor that accounts for time dilation and other relativistic effects in the linearized equations of fluid dynamics.
 The important implication is that the frequency trajectory, if measurable, holds direct information on the time-dependent proto-neutron star properties, i.e., its accretion history and its contraction.

 The high-frequency mode is the most prominent proto-neutron star oscillation mode visible in the spectrogram, but not the only one.
 Linear perturbation theory \citep{sotani_16,torres_18,torres_19,morozova_18} provides a useful tool for studying the structure of these modes more rigorously.
 This leads to an eigenvalue problem for the radial and transverse displacements $\eta_r$ and $\eta_\perp$.
 In the Cowling approximation, i.e., neglecting space-time perturbations, the eigenvalue problem for adiabatic oscillations with frequency $\sigma$ in a conformally flat space-time reads \citep{torres_18},